 On 13 February 1866, Archie Clement and his gang robbed the bank in the town of Liberty a deed now acknowledged be the first peacetime bank robbery in American history and it is almost certain that Jesse and Frank James participated.
-Later that same year Clement returned and robbed the town itself killing the Mayor and two others in the process.
+Later that same year Clement returned and robbed the town itself killing the mayor and two others in the process.

 Archie Clement, who at only 5’2″ was known as “Little Arch” had taken over command of Bloody Bill Anderson’s gang following his death in October 1864 and like the James boys believed the Civil War had never ended.
 In the 1866, elections for public office held in Missouri the disbarment of known ex-Confederates from the electoral roll should have ensured a resounding Republican victory but it didn’t.
-Clement with more than a hundred former Confederate Bushwackers ensured the elections went the way of the pro-slavery Democrats.
+Clement with more than a hundred former Confederate Bushwhackers ensured the elections went the way of the pro-slavery Democrats.

 On 13 December 1866, in a deliberate act of bravado and intimidation he led his men in a show of force through the streets of the Missouri State Capital of Lexington.
 Major Bacon Montgomery, in charge of the State Militia declined to confront Clement instead placating him and accepting his de facto authority.
 Perhaps lulled into complacency, Clement returned alone to Lexington later that night to drink in the saloons.

 Learning of this, Montgomery determined to arrest him and surrounding the saloon with troops demanded his surrender.
-Having previously refused to surrender to the Union Army, Little Arch was never going to give himself up to Bacon Montgomery and he came out fighting as dodging the bullets that whistled past him and tore at his clothes he managed to mount his horse and rode furiously down Main Street firing as he went.
+Having previously refused to surrender to the Union Army, Little Arch was never going to give himself up to Bacon Montgomery and he came out fighting as dodging the bullets that whistled past him and tore at his clothes, he managed to mount his horse and rode furiously down Main Street firing as he went.
 But not far from safety his horse slowed, he writhed in the saddle, and slumped to the ground.
 Unable to move his arms he tried to pick up his pistol with his teeth.
 One of his pursuers approached cautiously but seeing him lying there bleeding profusely and breathing only with difficulty lowered his pistol saying: “Arch, you are dying, what shall I do with you?”
 He replied, “I have done what I said I would always do, that I’d die before I ever surrendered.”
 He was just nineteen years of age.

-Following Archie’s death his old friend Jesse James was more than willing to take up his mantle but he didn’t come to prominence or capture the public imagination until his cause was taken up by a pro-Confederate journalist from Kansas, John Newman Edwards.
+Following Archie’s death his old friend Jesse James was more than willing to take up his mantle, but he didn’t come to prominence or capture the public imagination until his cause was taken up by a pro-Confederate journalist from Kansas, John Newman Edwards.
 He would write up Jesse’s escapades portraying him as an honourable man who was leading Southern resistance to Northern exploitation and oppression.
 He loudly trumpeted and hailed his achievements and regularly published Jesse’s letters justifying his actions.

-Jesse, his brother Frank, the Younger Brothers and various other ex-Confederate guerrillas would make up what was to become known as the James Gang and they now embarked upon a series of spectacular bank, train, and stagecoach robberies not just in Kansas and Missouri but as far away as Iowa, Texas and West Virginia.
+Jesse, his brother Frank, the Younger Brothers and various other ex-Confederate guerrillas would make up what was too become known as the James Gang and they now embarked upon a series of spectacular bank, train, and stagecoach robberies not just in Kansas and Missouri but as far away as Iowa, Texas and West Virginia.

 On 21 July 1873, they robbed the Rock Island Train at Adair in Iowa, killing two men.
 While doing so they wore Ku Klux Klan outfits in open defiance of President Grant’s proscription of the organisation.
-Often they would play to the gallery and on one memorable occasion they even robbed a State Fair.
+Often, they would play to the gallery and on one memorable occasion they even robbed a State Fair.

 Jesse rarely robbed civilians which earned him the reputation as a Robin Hood character though there is no evidence that he ever gave money to the poor, or to anyone else come to that other than perhaps his family.

 In December 1869, Jesse and Frank on their own robbed the Davis County Association Bank in the town of Galatin, Missouri, though it was less a robbery than it was attempted murder for he wasn’t interested so much in the money as he was in killing a Director of the Bank, Samuel P Cox, whom he blamed for setting the ambush that had resulted in the death of Bloody Bill Anderson.
-He had previously vowed to personally kill Cox and during the robbery he thought he had done so when he shot dead the bank cashier in cold-blood.
+He had previously vowed to personally kill Cox and during the robbery he thought he had done so when he shot dead the bank cashier in cold blood.
 But it was a case of mistaken identity.

 On 24 April 1874, Jessie remained at home long enough to marry his cousin Zerelda Mimms whom he had known for many years.
 Her frequent attempts to persuade her husband to give up his life of crime were to go largely ignored but then for Jessie every robbery and every murder was about more than just financial gain it was political, ideological and a patriotic act.